Public goods games on any population structure: Results

-On such a network structure, each agent $i$ organizes a group of $G_i=k_i+1$ members, involving its neighbors and itself (Fig.~\ref{fig_demo}\textbf{a}).
-A PGG is played in this group, and the payoffs are calculated according to Eq.~(\ref{eq_singlepgg}) (Fig.~\ref{fig_demo}\textbf{b}).
-Also, agent $i$ participates in $k_i$ PGGs organized by its $k_i$ neighbors.
-In summary, the agent $i$ plays $1+k_i=G_i$ PGGs organized by itself and its neighbors.
-We take the averaged payoffs that agent $i$ receives from these $G_i$ PGGs as the actual payoff, $f_i=(1/G_i)\sum_{j\in\mathcal{G}_i}\pi_i^j$ (Fig.~\ref{fig_demo}\textbf{c}), where $\pi_i^j$ denotes the payoff that agent $i$ receives in the PGG organized by agent $j$ and $\mathcal{G}_i=\{i\}\cup\mathcal{N}_i$ denotes the group organized by agent $i$.
-The actual payoffs $f_i$ have an influence on strategy evolution (Fig.~\ref{fig_demo}\textbf{d}).
+On this network, each agent $i$ organizes a group of size $G_i=k_i+1$, consisting of its neighbors and itself (Fig.~\ref{fig_demo}\textbf{A}).
+A PGG is played within this group, and payoffs are calculated according to Eq.~(\ref{eq_singlepgg}) (Fig.~\ref{fig_demo}\textbf{B}).
+Also, agent $i$ participates in the $k_i$ PGGs organized by its neighbors.
+Thus, agent $i$ plays $1+k_i=G_i$ PGGs organized by itself and its neighbors.
+We take the average payoffs that agent $i$ receives from these $G_i$ PGGs as the actual payoff, $f_i=(1/G_i)\sum_{j\in\mathcal{G}_i}\pi_i^j$ (Fig.~\ref{fig_demo}\textbf{C}), where $\pi_i^j$ denotes the payoff that agent $i$ receives in the PGG organized by agent $j$ and $\mathcal{G}_i=\{i\}\cup\mathcal{N}_i$ denotes the group organized by agent $i$.
+These actual payoffs $f_i$ determine strategy evolution (Fig.~\ref{fig_demo}\textbf{D}).

-In each elementary step, a random focal agent $i$ is selected to update its strategy.
-The actual payoff $f_i$ is calculated and transformed to fitness, $F_i=\exp{(\delta f_i)}$~\cite{mcavoy2020social,wang2024evolutionary}.
-Here, $0<\delta\ll 1$ is a weak selection strength since the explored game dynamics play only marginal roles in the complex real world.
-The neighbors of agent $i$ also have their actual payoffs and fitnesses calculated for comparison.
-Commonly used update rules, such as pairwise comparison (PC)~\cite{szabo1998evolutionary}, death-birth (DB)~\cite{ohtsuki2006simple}, or birth-death (BD)~\cite{lieberman2005evolutionary}, vary in details but follow the same principle that strategies with higher payoffs have an advantage to propagate.
-We present the PC rule here as an example and have other update rules in \ref{sec_theory}.
-The focal agent $i$ selects a random neighbor $j\in\mathcal{N}_i$ and adopts the strategy of agent $j$ with a probability
+In each elementary step, a random focal agent $i$ is chosen to update its strategy.
+The actual payoff $f_i$ is calculated and mapped to fitness, $F_i=\exp{(\delta f_i)}$~\cite{mcavoy2020social,wang2024evolutionary}.
+Here, $0<\delta\ll 1$ is a weak selection strength, meaning that game payoffs contribute only a small perturbation to baseline fitness~\cite{ohtsuki2006simple,allen2017evolutionary}.
+The weak selection assumption reflects the idea that many other factors dominate the overall fitness of individuals.
+The actual payoffs and fitnesses of agent $i$’s neighbors are also calculated for comparison.
+Commonly used update rules, such as pairwise comparison (PC)~\cite{szabo1998evolutionary}, death-birth (DB)~\cite{ohtsuki2006simple}, and birth-death (BD)~\cite{lieberman2005evolutionary}, vary in details but follow the same principle that strategies with higher payoffs have an advantage to propagate.
+We present the PC rule here as an example and study other update rules in \ref{sec_theory}.
+The focal agent $i$ selects a random neighbor $j\in\mathcal{N}_i$ and adopts the strategy of agent $j$ with probability

-Otherwise, agent $i$ keeps the current strategy unchanged.
+Otherwise, agent $i$ keeps the current strategy.
 The probability in Eq.~(\ref{eq_Wpc}) can also be interpreted as $W_{i\gets j}=F_j/(F_i+F_j)$, with the probability of keeping the strategy understood as $F_i/(F_i+F_j)$.